 Types of Addiction Treatment at FHE

 At FHE Health, we believe in promoting a comprehensive and multifaceted approach to care.
 We support addictions in all stages and to all substances, offering a fully customized strategy that targets both current symptoms and underlying challenges.
 With a full continuum of care designed to provide support every step of the way rather than solely at the beginning, we can offer the tools necessary to cope with life situations without the use of drugs, alcohol or risky behaviors.

 Neuro-Rehabilitation at FHE

 Unlike other programs that use the same resources for all patients or rely on guesswork to create a course of care, our unique neuro-rehabilitation method uses clinical testing to evaluate how being addicted has influenced your brain.
 Armed with the information provided by brain imaging, blood tests, and genetic testing, we use biometrics to design an approach to addiction treatment that is most likely to offer a stable path toward sobriety.

-Our neuro-rehabilitation treatment program uses an eight-tier strategy that incorporates:
+Our neuro-rehabilitation treatment program uses an five-tier strategy that incorporates:

 - Comprehensive Neuro-Psychological Testing